-So, should we report individually or via GPRO?
+So, should we report individually or as a group?

-There are several factors: unique to each practice, to consider when deciding whether to report individually or via GPRO, including:
+There are several factors: unique to each practice, to consider when deciding whether to report individually or via group, including:

 - Past Performance: Were clinicians successful in PQRS?

-If a group elects to report via GPRO, any payment adjustment will be applied at the TIN level to all ECs.
+If electing to report as a group, any payment adjustment will be applied at the TIN level to all ECs.
 If a few ECs fail to meet reporting requirements or have poor performance, this could affect the entire group’s payment adjustment.
-Note, ECs must notify AQI if they wish to all report all via GPRO or all individually.
+Note, ECs must notify AQI if they wish to all report via group or all individually.

 - Reporting Burden: Can an individual EC successfully meet all reporting requirements?
 Is it easier to do so as a group?

 Specialty ECs may struggle to meet the six-measure requirement and may find it easier to do as a group.
 Practices should consider how this can shift reporting burden to a select few members of a group.
 For example, a cardiac anesthesia measure may apply to only two ECs in a large group.
 Remember, 50 percent of all denominator-eligible cases must be reported for each selected measure.

 What if a few clinicians in a group are exempt from MIPS and the rest are not?